 Meaghen is one those people I feel fortunate to have met.
-Her positive energy is so contagious, and her selflessness, kind heart and intellect are things to fancy.
-I had the pleasure of interviewing her, and was delighted to share her story with you.
+Her positive energy is contagious, and her selflessness, kind heart, and intellect are just a few things that make her quite exceptional.
+I had the pleasure of interviewing her and was delighted to share her story with you.

 So I got my taxes done that year and I had something like 13 jobs, and I was still in the red.
 So I thought I need to make a huge change, but I wasn’t sure how it was going to happen.

 With no other opportunities, I started working for a marketing company handing out newspapers to business people coming off the go-train and all of them had a place to go and they looked like dynamite, they looked so put together and I was standing in the middle of the sea of business professionals and I was thinking wow I really stand out, and someone finally stopped me and said “what are you doing here?” and I thought: I have no idea.
 I stand out but I do not fit in with this industry nor do I fit in with the industry I’ve chosen.
 And so I thought how do I find a place where I can utilize what I’m good at but also really fit into that world.

 Two weeks later the head of the dramatic art department at the University of Windsor called me up and offered me a position as a seasonal professor.
 The morning I got the call I was literally handing out the 24-hour news and crying behind my sunglasses thinking where am I going, what’s happening with my life?
 When I got the call she said do you want this position it might only be for two weeks or maybe two months.
 I had other acting jobs lined up, and I would have to cancel a lot of different things.
 So I sat down with my friend and it is really important that people do this.
 Sit down with your friend and have them just watch you talk about the topic because at the end of the conversation my friend said: “every time you talked about the teaching option your face lit up and you were passionate, and this is what you should be doing”.